Chris-Schnaufer/agol2mysql/data_migration/README.md

 The merged legacy records can be identified by their `objectid` values which start at 1000000000.

+**WARNING**: beware of tables in MySQL that have the same name as the data spreadsheets since it's easy to overwrite them.

 ## Excel Spreadsheet Requirements

 The Excel workbook needs at least two tabs, or spreadsheets.